 Chair, Awards Committee

-*The USBC Board of Directors is elected from among the National Nonprofit Members' representatives to the USBC.
+*The USBC Board of Directors is elected from among the Voting Members' organizational representatives.

 - Inside the "USBC boardroom": Board positions (i.e., seats) are held by individuals, and so board members do not reflect or represent their member organizations' interests or positions.
 The duty of the USBC Board of Directors is to serve and carry out the best interests of the USBC as a whole.